threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/grid_concepts.md

 ## What does peer-to-peer mean?

-Peer-to-peer (P2P) computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
+Peer-to-peer ("P2P") computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
 Peers are equally privileged, equipotent participants in the application.
 They are said to form a peer-to-peer network of nodes.

 Peers make a portion of their resources, such as processing power, disk storage or network bandwidth, directly available to other network participants, without the need for central coordination by servers or stable hosts.
 Peers are both suppliers and consumers of resources, in contrast to the traditional client–server model (used by the current Internet) in which the consumption and supply of resources is divided.

 Emerging collaborative P2P systems are going beyond the era of peers doing similar things while sharing resources, and are looking for diverse peers that can bring in unique resources and capabilities to a virtual community thereby empowering it to engage in greater tasks beyond those that can be accomplished by individual peers, yet that are beneficial to all the peers.

 Given anyone can plug-in servers to the ThreeFold Grid and that there are no intermediaries between the users and the servers, as well as between users and users, ThreeFold created a peer-to-peer Internet.

+Learn more about the peer-to-peer network on the ThreeFold Grid [here](znet).